angadhn/MySite/_notes/Saul Griffith on Inflatables.md

 tags: [robotics, inflatable]
 ---

-I have [[TheSiteRepo/_notes/inflatable von Braun Stations|previously written]] about inflatable tubes as a means to realising a von Braun wheel.
+I have  [[inflatable von Braun Stations|previously written]] about inflatable tubes as a means to realising a von Braun wheel.
 The idea of using inflatables is clearly old.
 Learning about Saul Griffith's robotics work in this area has been fun to see when I started thinking about using inflatables for space robotic applications in the summer of 2024.
 Here are two interesting pieces of media from Saul Griffith.